iamacup/amplitude-export/README.md

-# A tool that exports amplitude data and saves it as a huge JSON object and CSV file, it will also flatten any custom event properties onto the data in the CSV / JSON
+# A tool that exports amplitude data or takes an existing amplitude export and combines all of the data into a single file (JSON) per date (day).
+It also creates a flattened CSV file with all event properties as columns for non technical usage in excel

 ## Setup: